 In addition to visitation rights, grandparents may also obtain custody of their grandchildren in some situations according to C.R.S. §19-1-115.
 By law, the court may award custody to grandparents if they are willing, available, and capable.
 Additionally, custody is only granted to the grandparent if there is no available natural or adoptive parent to care for the child.

 Children grow up so quickly, so time is of the essence.
-Contact one of the attorneys at Kaplan Law L.L.C. to start the process to get visits back in place.
-Each situation is unique.
-We offer tailored legal representation and limited scope services based on your needs.
+Contact one of the lawyers at Kaplan Law L.L.C. to start the process to get visits back in place.
+Each situation is different – we offer tailored legal representation based on your needs.